Facebook Ads Profit Calculator

 If you are running Facebook Ads and your numbers are coming up negative, here are the most common root causes:

 Broad targeting might get you cheap CPMs but attracts low-intent audiences who do not convert.
-In India, state-level targeting and interest layering significantly outperform broad national targeting for most D2C categories.
+In the US, geo-level targeting and interest layering often outperform broad national targeting for most D2C categories.
 High impressions with low CTR is usually a targeting problem.

 Many advertisers look at revenue in Ads Manager and celebrate, without comparing it against the actual cost of what was sold.
 If your COGS is 60% of revenue, you need a very high ROAS to stay profitable.
 Calculating your true break-even ROAS (as shown above) prevents this mistake.

-During Diwali, Big Billion Days, Christmas, and Valentine's Day, CPMs on Meta can spike 3x–5x above normal.
+During Black Friday, Cyber Monday, Christmas, and Valentine's Day, CPMs on Meta can spike 3x–5x above normal.
 If your bids and budgets are set based on off-season performance, you will likely overspend during peak seasons and see negative ROI despite high revenue.

 A CTR below 1% typically means your creative is not resonating with the audience.
 Low CTR drives up CPC because Facebook's algorithm considers your ad less relevant.
 Improving creative quality is often the fastest way to reduce CPC and improve ROAS without changing budget.